juergenweb/FrontendContact/README.md

 echo $form2->render();
 ```
 As you can see, you have to enter the id as parameter of the getForm() method of each form.
 If you do not enter the id, each form will have the default id "contact-form" which will be added by default if no id was set.
 This should not be the case, because the validation would not work properly.

+## Save messages as pages
+The default task of a contact form is to send the form data as a mail.
+This module offers you the possibility to save the content of the form as a page too.
+The place for saving all pages is inside the admin tree under the parent page "Frontend Contact", which will be created automatically.
+In addition all fields for storing the data were also created automatically.
+You do not need to take care of it.

 ## Multi-language
 This module is ready for usage in multi-language site.